Trustees are listed with their current (or most recent, in the case of Life Trustees) professional affiliations.

 David A. Schulz '74

 Attorney and Partner, Levine Sullivan Koch & Schulz, LLP, New York, New York.
-He has represented news organizations that include The New York Times, Vanity Fair, the Associated Press, Reuters and United Press International, television networks and other media outlets in cases involving access, Freedom of Information, libel, privacy and copyright.
-In 2011 Schulz was ranked one of the top 10 First Amendment Litigators in the country by Chambers USA.
+He has represented news organizations that include The New York Times, Vanity Fair, the Associated Press, Reuters, United Press International, television networks, and other media outlets in cases involving access, Freedom of Information, libel, privacy, and copyright.
+In 2011, Schulz was ranked one of the Top 10 First Amendment Litigators in the country by Chambers USA.
 He earned his M.A. and J.D. at Yale University.

 Laurel J. Andrew '86

 Director and Treasurer, The Andrew Family Foundation, Orland Park, Illinois.
-Andrew and her parents, Edward and Edith Andrew of Orland Park, Illinois, and their family members, provided the lead gift for Knox's E. & L. Andrew Fitness Center.
-Andrew completed an M.B.A. at the University of Chicago Booth School of Business.
+Andrew and her parents, Edward and Edith Andrew of Orland Park, Illinois, and their family members provided the lead gift for Knox's E. & L. Andrew Fitness Center.
+She completed an MBA at the University of Chicago Booth School of Business.

 |Teresa L. Amott, Ex-officio

 President of Knox College.
-Prior to assuming her post at Knox College, President Amott spent six years as provost and dean of the faculty at Hobart and William Smith Colleges (HWS) in Geneva, New York.
-Educated in economics, President Amott holds a Ph.D. from Boston College and a B.A. from Smith College.
-Her research has focused on the labor market experiences of women and people of color.
+Prior to assuming her post at Knox, President Amott spent six years as provost and dean of the faculty at Hobart and William Smith Colleges (HWS) in Geneva, New York.
+Educated in economics, she holds a Ph.D. from Boston College and a B.A. from Smith College.
+President Amott's research has focused on the labor market experiences of women and people of color.

 |Tom Anderson '66